magefan/magento-2-webp-images/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/mf_webp/jpg/media/catalog/product/cache/016c1dcfcd29d2b85ead3d1156d7ba11/i/c/icon-webp-optimization-extension_1.webp">

-[Magento 2 WebP Images](https://magefan.com/magento-2-webp-optimized-images)  is the extension that allows you to convert your website images from png, jpg, jpeg, and gif to the webp format.
+[Magento 2 WebP Images](https://magefan.com/magento-2-webp-optimized-images)  is the extension that allows you to convert your website images from png, jpg, jpeg, and gif to the webp format with little to no effort.
 It also improves the default Magento functionality and lets you upload WebP images to the admin panel.

-Reduce the size of your images by up to 50%, switch between the conversion modes, and monitor the process thanks to the handy stats.
+Reduce the size of your images by up to 50% without losing quality, switch between the conversion modes, and monitor the process using the handy dashboard.
 Optimize your images and improve website speed like never before!

 Compatibility: Magento 2.3.0 - 2.4.x (CE, EE, ECE, B2B)